Johnny's sisters make him wear that shirt.

 It did two things,

-1. Kept him moderately dumb, so he'd agree to their later tests.
+1. Kept him fairly dumb, so he'd agree to their later tests.

 2. Made him cartoonishly